maximumberlin76-gif/EDS--Endogenous-Dynamic-Stability-core/model_v1.1.md

 `C(t)`

-represents the parameter of endogenous structural coherence that determines the level of structural integrity and dynamic stability over time.
+represents the parameter of general endogenous structural coherence that determines the level of structural integrity and dynamic stability over time.

 Operationally:

 - `C(t)` describes the measure of coherence of internal processes of structural self-organization;
 - `C(t)` depends on the quality of endogenous structural coherence;
-- `C(t)` is influenced by accumulated positive structural work;
+- `C(t)` may be influenced by accumulated positive structural work;
 - `C(t)` determines whether structural integrity and dynamic stability can be retained over time.

+Structural regeneration is a continuous endogenous process of restoring and maintaining structural integrity and coherence over time.

+Regeneration supports `C(t)`, but is not identical to `C(t)`.

+If endogenous processes are decoherent in phase, amplitude, accumulation rate, connection quality, or functional contribution, the structure loses the capacity to regenerate structural integrity faster than dissipation destroys it.

+A decrease of `C(t)` means a decrease of general endogenous structural coherence, where destabilizing pressure begins to exceed the structure’s capacity for self-regeneration over time.

 Short definition:

-`C(t)` — parameter of endogenous structural coherence.
+`C(t)` — parameter of general endogenous structural coherence.

 Expanded definition: